akamai/cli-netstorage/README.md

 The flags of interest for create are:

 ```
   --cpcode: The CPCode to use for the new property.
 Default is to create a new CPCode.
+The cpcode flag requires the contractid as well.
   --contractid: The contractId to place the new property in.
 Defaults to the parent group for the account.
   --name: The name for the new property
   --hostnames: Comma-delimited list of new hostnames to use for the property